NCommander/openbsd-src-with-branches/gnu/llvm/tools/clang/docs/AddressSanitizer.rst

 AddressSanitizer is fully functional on supported platforms starting from LLVM 3.1.
 The test suite is integrated into CMake build and can be run with ``make check-asan`` command.

+The Windows port is functional and is used by Chrome and Firefox, but it is not as well supported as the other ports.

 More Information
 ================